-&lt;sup>13 Land Owner - whose land and immovable property acquired and land assigned by state or central govt under any scheme (Section 3 c (i) and (v))
+13 Land Owner - whose land and immovable property acquired and land assigned by state or central govt under any scheme (Section 3 c (i) and (v))

-Sr. No. Topics/Issu es/ Areas World Bank OP4.12 RFCTLAR&R Measures taken to address in ESMF or means of livelihood 4.
+Sr. No. Topics/Issu es/ Areas World Bank OP4.12 RFCTLAR&R Measures taken to address in ESMF 4.
 Family Section 3(m) includes person, his and her spouse, minor children, minor brothers and sisters dependent.
 Widows, divorcees, abandoned women will be considered as separate family. family given in RFCTLAR&R Act 5.
-Affected family for eligibility whether have formal legal rights or do not have formal legal rights on land (b)&(e): Family residing in affected area such as labourers, tenants, dependent on forest and water bodies, etc whose primary source of livelihood is affected due to acquisition (c)Scheduled tribes and other forest dwellers whose rights recognized under the Forest Dwellers Act 2006. (f) Family assigned land by state or central government under any schemes (g) Family residing on any land in urban area that will be acquired or primary source of livelihood affected by acquisition.
+Affected family for eligibility whether have formal legal rights or do not have formal legal rights on land Section 3 (a): whose land and other immovable property acquired. (b)&(e): Family residing in affected area such as labourers, tenants, dependent on forest and water bodies, etc whose primary source of livelihood is affected due to acquisition (c)Scheduled tribes and other forest dwellers whose rights recognized under the Forest Dwellers Act 2006. (f) Family assigned land by state or central government under any schemes (g) Family residing on any land in urban area that will be acquired or primary source of livelihood affected by acquisition.
 6. Cut-Off date Section 3 c (ii), (iv) (vi): Families residing for preceding 3 yrs or more prior to "acquisition of land".
 7. Non- application of Chapter II Stand-alone SIA for all investments Section 6(2): Irrigation projects where EIA is required under other laws, provisions of SIA not applicable.
-7. Consultatio n - Phase I during preparation Section 4(1) date issued for first consultation with PRIs, Urban local bodies, Municipalities, etc to carry out SIA.
+Provision of OP 4.12 will be followed.
+7. Consultatio n - Phase I during preparation Consultation a continuous process during planning and implementation Section 4(1) date issued for first consultation with PRIs, Urban local bodies, Municipalities, etc to carry out SIA.
 Section 5: Public hearing of SIA in affected area.
 Provide adequate publicity of date and time.
 4.12 will be followed.
-The draft and final SIA will be disclosed in public as per the provision given in RFCTLAR&R Act, 2013.
-8. Time duration to prepare SIA and SIMP Section 4 (2): within six months from the date of its commencement.
+The draft and final SIA will be 8.
+Time duration to prepare SIA and SIMP Resettlement Action Plan and or Social Management Framework prepared before appraisal.
+Section 4 (2): within six months from the date of its commencement.
 No gap found.
 RFCTLAR&R Act specifies a timeframe which is followed by the client.
-9. Disclosure - To be disclosed before Section 6(1): Translated in local No gap found.
+9. Disclosure - Stage I To be disclosed before appraisal.
+Section $6(1)$: Translated in local language available in PRI institutions No gap found.